How to Clean Couch with Steam Cleaner

 Step 3: Use the Steam Cleaner on the Couch

 It’s time to start cleaning your couch.
 If your couch cushions are removable, use the steam cleaner to clean the cushions first.
 Use the steam cleaner handle and spray the surface.
-Press the button that releases the steam onto the surface and give it a second to absorb.
-Then drag the opening of the steamer over the damp area to evaporate the excess water.
+Please press the button that releases the steam onto the surface and give it a second to absorb.
+Then drag the steamer’s opening over the damp area to evaporate the excess water.

-This will remove dust, loose dirt, and tough stains from the surface of the fabric.
-Continue to do this all over the couch in small sections or in the areas that need to be spot cleaned.
+This will remove dust, loose dirt, and tough stains from the fabric’s surface.
+Continue doing this throughout the couch in small sections, or in the areas that need spot cleaning.

 Step 4: Let the Couch Dry

-If the couch is badly stained, it may be a good idea to pretreat the stains prior to steam cleaning.
-You can use any kind of upholstery cleaner, white vinegar, or another upholstery-safe cleaning agent, apply the cleaner to a damp cloth and then blot the stain.
+If the couch is heavily stained, it may be a good idea to pretreat the stains before steam cleaning.
+You can use any upholstery cleaner, white vinegar, or another upholstery-safe cleaning agent.
+Apply the cleaner to a damp cloth and then blot the stain.
 I like to use Oxi Clean stain remover spray.
-Try to stay away from harsh chemicals for deep cleaning that can damage your couch.
+Try to avoid harsh chemicals for deep cleaning, as they can damage your couch.

-Again this step is optional because the steam cleaner can take on some of the toughest stains with prior treatment.
-Depending on the type of stain, stains such as soda stains, urine, feces, food, and surface dirt can be removed by steam alone.
+Again, this step is optional because the steam cleaner can take on some of the toughest stains with prior treatment.
+Depending on the type of stain, stains such as soda, urine, feces, food, and surface dirt can be removed with steam alone.
 However, grease stains and oil-based stains may need pre-treatment for best results.

 Our couches experience a lot of activity daily.
 Lots of dirt and grime can accumulate quickly on the couch – especially if you have pets and kids.
-Steam cleaning helps to extend the life of the couch.
-It cleans and lifts difficult stains without releasing too much moisture into the fabric sofa.
+Steam cleaning helps to extend the life of the sofa.
+It cleans and lifts difficult stains without releasing too much moisture into the fabric sof the ofa.

 With steam cleaning, you can get rid of stubborn stains, odors, and other bacteria existing on the couch.